Optiroc/SuperFamicheck/README.md

-#superfamicheck 0.2
+#superfamicheck
-program by david lindecrantz, optiroc@gmail.com (2016.01.10)
-Distributed under the terms of the [MIT license](./MIT-LICENSE)

 superfamicheck is a simple command line utility that shows (and optionally fixes) header info for super nintendo / super famicom ROM images.

+superfamicheck is programmed by David Lindecrantz and distributed under the terms of the [MIT license](./LICENSE).

 ##building